-You’ll need to set up an Alexa voice profile through the Alexa app.
-This involves voice training.
-In other words, you’ll be asked to choose an Alexa-powered device to train with, whether that be an Echo, Echo Dot, or Echo Show, and then after you’ve read out 10 sample phrases, the voice profile will be complete.
+The setup process involves voice training.
+You'll be asked to choose an Amazon Alexa-powered device to train with, whether that be an Echo, Echo Dot, or Echo Show, and then after you've read out multiple sample phrases, the voice profile will be complete.
 Everyone in your home should do the same thing so Alexa will know who is who.

 Set up your voice